Eric Pianka: Awards and accolades

 Pianka was a 1978 Guggenheim Fellow, a 1981 American Association for the Advancement of Science Fellow, and a 1990 Fulbright Senior Research Scholar.
 He had received numerous awards, and at least three species, an Australian lizard (Ctenotus piankai) and two lizard parasites, are named after him.
 A symposium in his honor was held by the Herpetologist's League in 2004.
 The American Society of Ichthyologists and Herpetologists passed a resolution on the word "Piankafication" to describe Pianka's influence on evolutionary biology and ecology at their business meeting in 2004.
 In this resolution, they noted that he has had "vast and immeasurable influence on several fields of evolutionary ecology" and that his "years in the field have set the standard for both natural history and for ecological studies, resulting in publications that have lain the foundation for research programs..."

 Pianka received the 2006 Distinguished Texas Scientist Award from the Texas Academy of Science.
 He and his research were featured in a wildlife documentary on monitor lizards — "Lizard Kings" — which premiered nationally on the PBS NOVA series in October 2009.

 In 2015, Pianka was awarded the Auffenberg Medal in recognition of his extensive research on monitor lizards by the Monitor Lizard Specialist Group.
-In the same year, he received the highest award of the Ecological Society of America, the Eminent Ecologist Award.
+In the same year, he received the highest award of the Ecological Society of America, the Eminent Ecologist Award, having been elected a Fellow of the Ecological Society of America in 2014.